Non-stationary Online Learning with Memory and Non-stochastic Control

-Although our paper mostly focuses on the theoretical investigation, in this section we further present some empirical studies to support our proposed algorithm.
-We focus on the OCO with memory setting.
-The standard way to tackle OCO with memory is by optimizing the upper bound of the policy regret, which consists of the vanilla regret over the unary functions and the switching cost, as explained in~\eqref{eq:upper-bound-static-regret} for static policy regret and~\eqref{eq:dynamic-regret-upper-bound} for dynamic policy regret.
-In the empirical studies, we directly investigate the performance of different algorithms in optimizing this upper bound, i.e., the unary regret with switching cost.
-More specifically, we consider the following OCO with switching cost problem: at each round, the player makes a prediction $\w_t \in \W$ and the environments choose the loss function $f_t: \W \mapsto \R$.
-The player will then suffer a loss of $f_t(\w_t)$ as well as switching cost of $\norm{\w_t - \w_{t-1}}_2$, and thus the overall loss is $f_t(\w_t) + \lambda \norm{\w_t - \w_{t-1}}_2$ with some $\lambda > 0$ as the trade-off parameter.
+Since OCO with memory is essentially tackled by optimizing the upper bound of the policy regret, which consists of the vanilla regret over the unary functions and the switching cost, as explained in~\eqref{eq:dynamic-regret-upper-bound} for dynamic policy regret.
+Thus, in the empirical studies, we directly investigate the performance of different algorithms in optimizing this upper bound, i.e., the unary regret with switching cost.
+More specifically, we consider the following OCO with switching cost problem: at each round, the player predicts $\w_t \in \W$ and the environments choose the loss function $f_t: \W \mapsto \R$.
+The player will then suffer a loss of $f_t(\w_t)$ as well as a switching cost of $\norm{\w_t - \w_{t-1}}_2$, and thus the overall loss is $f_t(\w_t) + \lambda \norm{\w_t - \w_{t-1}}_2$ with some $\lambda > 0$ as the trade-off parameter.